 Whether you’re active at the gym, going for a walk or sitting at the desk all day, you should learn how to use Calf Stretches!

-The Gastrocnemius (Gastroc’s for short) make up the bulk of the calf, sitting below the knee.
-These activate when the knee is straight and go slack when the knee is bent
+The Gastrocnemius (Gastroc’s for short) muscle is made up of a medial and lateral head and forms the bulk of the calf, sitting just below the back of the knee.
+They activate when the knee is straight and go slack when the knee is bent.

-The Soleus make up the flat part of the lower calf and take over as the dominant contractor when the knee is bent.
+Soleus is deep to the Gastroc’s and makes up the flat part of the lower calf.
+It takes over as the dominant contractor when the knee is bent.

 Hold these stretches can be held for 20-30 seconds, done on both legs, throughout the day when needed.
 As these are static stretches, they are great to do post-exercise when cooling down and recovering.